streamer-framework/streamer/README.md

 [Javadoc](https://github.com/streamer-framework/streamer/streamer/docs/javadoc)

-The deployable jar for SMTREAMER will be in `target/STREAMER-Local-0.3.0-SNAPSHOT.jar`.
+The deployable jar for STREAMER will be in `target/STREAMER-Local-0.3.0-SNAPSHOT.jar`.

 ## License